FLAT: Fused Lasso Regression with Adaptive Minimum Spanning Tree with Applications on Thermohaline Circulation: Introduction

-We propose a novel spatial regression framework, the Fused Lasso with an Adaptive minimum spanning Tree (FLAT), which addresses the challenges by introducing a structured adaptive regularization that captures both spatial heterogeneity in coefficients and sparsity in high-dimensional features.
-Specifically, we construct fused penalization terms guided by minimum spanning tree structures that incorporate both spatial proximity and coefficient similarity, and we incorporate adaptive weights to enhance estimation accuracy and computational efficiency.
-In addition, we include extra penalization terms to achieve simultaneous variable selection.
-A density-based spatial clustering method can be conducted to further detect the non-convex spatial regions with heterogeneity in applications, such as the detection of inverse temperature-salinity surface in the ocean.
-Comprehensive simulations and a real-world application to thermohaline circulation data demonstrate that FLAT yields accurate estimation, robust feature selection, and can provide additional unique insights in empirical analysis with interpretable results, which is applicable for data-driven discovery in geophysical sciences and other interdisciplinary applications.
+To generally model the spatial heterogeneity with the dual nature, we propose a new approach, namely Fused Lasso with an Adaptive-minimum-spanning Tree (FLAT), which can effectively estimate the spatial coefficients in spatial regression model while capturing the discrete spatial heterogeneity by detecting the spatial boundaries simultaneously.
+Specifically, FLAT constructs fused penalization terms guided by minimum spanning tree structures that incorporate both spatial proximity and coefficient similarity, and introduces a structured adaptive regularization to model both continuous and discrete spatial heterogeneity in a unified optimization procedure.
+In addition, FLAT utilizes a density-based spatial clustering method to further detect the non-convex spatial regions with heterogeneity in applications.
+The comprehensive simulations demonstrate the dominant performance of FLAT in both parameter estimation and the detection of boundaries.
+A real-world oceanic application to model thermohaline circulation with new empirical finds demonstrates the effectiveness of FLAT in practice.

 The rest of the article is organized as follows.
-Section \ref{S2} introduces the methodology of the fused Lasso regression with adaptive minimum spanning tree.
-Simulation studies are provided in Section \ref{S3}, and a real application of our method on thermohaline circulation is shown in Section \ref{S4}.
+Section \ref{S2} introduces the spatial regression modal and the methodology of FLAT.
+Section \ref{S3} presents the simulation studies showing the effectiveness of FLAT.
+A real application of FLAT on thermohaline circulation is shown in Section \ref{S4} with analysis of new finds of North Atlantic Ocean.
 Section \ref{S5} concludes this article with a discussion.
-Technical details and additional details are included in the Appendix.
+The technical details of both the algorithm and the real data analysis are given in Appendix.